bornsql/sql2xls/README.md

 Imagine being able to export the results of a T-SQL query straight into an Excel file.
 Imagine being able to export the results of an unlimited number of scripts at one time.

-Well now you can with my free tool sql2xls.
-The first beta v0.0.1 is available for download from this link.
+Well now you can with my free tool *sql2xls*.
+The latest beta v0.2.0 is available for download from this link.
 You can export the results of one or more scripts into an Excel file per instance or database.

-Currently only a .NET Framework 4.7.2 executable exists.
-In the near future, there will be versions for .NET Core as well.
+The latest version runs on .NET Core 3.1.
+It has been tested on Windows 10 and macOS Catalina.

 ## Requirements

-- 7-Zip to unpack the compressed file
+- .NET Core 3.1 SDK to compile and run the executable.
-- .NET Framework 4.7.2 to run the executable
+- `mono-libgdiplus` for macOS, or `libgdiplus` for Linux.

 ## Configuration